Retired doctors and more syringes: Biden lays out plan to get America vaccinated

 WILMINGTON: US President-elect Joe Biden on Friday (Jan 15) said he would order increased production of syringes and other supplies to ramp up vaccinations against COVID-19 and improve upon the Trump administration rollout that he called a "dismal failure".

-Biden said his team has identified companies that are ready to be activated under the law, which enables the president to order businesses to produce items necessary for national defense.
+Biden said his team has identified companies that are ready to be activated under the law, which enables the president to order businesses to produce items necessary for national defence.

 States that use their National Guard in the effort would be reimbursed by the federal government, the transition team said.